RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/alerts.md

 | [update_bdb_alerts]({{<relref "/rs/references/rest-api/permissions#update_bdb_alerts">}}) |

 ### Request {#post-request}

-The request must contain a single JSON bdb object with one or many database alert objects in it.

 If passed with the dry_run URL query string, the function will validate the alert thresholds, but not commit them.